-- Premiums are permitted to change on a monthly basis
+- Premiums are permitted to change dramatically every month.

 TandaPay is the durian ice cream of insurance protocols.
 Here are a few fun facts about durian: